CJKu/pysilk/README.md

 $ python silk.py ./sample/silk_input_resample.pattern ./sample/log.txt
 ```
 ####Run create_profiler_in_ipython.py in ipython::qtconsol
 In ipython, %run create_profiler_in_ipython.py to open default pattern and log file.
-It allows you to experience of how to use SilkProfiler's API
+It allows you to experience  how to use SilkProfiler's API
 ```
 $ cd /path/to/silk_profiler.py
 $ ipython qtconsole --pylab=inline